marcusjoshm/pb_cap_analysis/README.md

      - Selects the most prominent peak below the threshold
      - If no peaks detected, uses the histogram bin with highest frequency below the threshold
      - Ensures background values stay within expected range
-   - Multiple peaks → assumes higher peak is from nearby enriched structure
+   - Multiple peaks → assumes higher peak is from nearby high-intensity structure
    - Fallback: If no peaks detected at all, uses the bin with maximum count as background

 2. **Minimum Value**:
-   - Uses minimum perimeter intensity as background
+   - Uses minimum background region intensity as background
-   - Simpler but may overestimate enrichment if minimum is anomalously low
+   - Simpler but may overestimate signal if minimum is anomalously low

 ### ROI Enlargement

-The `--enlarge-rois` parameter allows expanding perimeter ROIs for background estimation:
+The `--enlarge-rois` parameter allows expanding background ROIs for background estimation:
 - Uses binary dilation with 4-connected structuring element (equivalent to ImageJ's RoiEnlarger)
-- Expands the perimeter region by the specified number of pixels
+- Expands the background region by the specified number of pixels
-- Useful when the default dilated mask doesn't provide enough perimeter pixels for reliable background estimation
+- Useful when the default dilated mask doesn't provide enough background pixels for reliable background estimation
-- Example: `--enlarge-rois 5` expands each perimeter ROI by 5 pixels in all directions
+- Example: `--enlarge-rois 5` expands each background ROI by 5 pixels in all directions

 ### Background Multiplication Factor

 The `--bg-factor` parameter allows fine-tuning of background subtraction:
-- **Values < 1.0** (e.g., 0.8): More conservative - reduces the background value before subtraction, resulting in lower enrichment scores
+- **Values < 1.0** (e.g., 0.8): More conservative - reduces the background value before subtraction, resulting in lower background-subtracted values
 - **Values = 1.0**: Default - uses the detected background value as-is
-- **Values > 1.0** (e.g., 1.2): More aggressive - increases the background value before subtraction, resulting in higher enrichment scores
+- **Values > 1.0** (e.g., 1.2): More aggressive - increases the background value before subtraction, resulting in higher background-subtracted values

 This is useful when you want to adjust for systematic over- or under-estimation of background.